UAE Digital Banks Compared 2026: Wio, Liv, Mashreq Neo and More

 Liv’s key advantage is the Emirates NBD infrastructure underneath it.
 You get UAE IBAN, local transfers via UAEFTS, and the ability to link your Liv account to an Emirates NBD relationship if you want to migrate later.
 Customer support is handled by Emirates NBD’s team, not a startup call centre.

 What Liv lacks: Business accounts.
 If you need a business account, Liv is not the product.
-Also, Liv requires your salary transfer to Emirates NBD if you want premium features — this locks you in more than a purely standalone neobank.
+Also, Liv requires your salary transfer to Emirates NBD if you want premium features, which locks you in more than a purely standalone neobank.

 Mashreq Neo